-Here is is a blog post on how to make fabric printing paste.
+Here is a blog post on how to make fabric printing paste.
+I am using synthetic and natural dyes in this post.
+Yes, I do understand the fabric design world is moving into natural dyes.
+As it’s better for the planet.
+I have later also decided to move to natural dyes but I do feel that synthetic dyes will have a place.
+The colours that synthetic dyes produce are much more vibrant than natural dyes.
 I have recently decided to make progress on my fabric printing skills this time doing more printing on fabric.
-My previous attempts were on printing using screen. in which also employs thickening up a fabric dye into a paste so that it is thick enough to print thru the screen,
+My previous attempts were on printing using a screen. in which also employs thickening up a fabric dye into a paste so that it is thick enough to print thru the screen,

 Any type of dye can be made into a paste.
 Whether it’s natural or synthetic dyes.
 As I said before in order to print the dye employ or use needs to be thickened so that the pattern will register on the fabric once it’s printed.